Back to Peafowl Articles

 Mix 1oz.
 (2 tablespoons) of this solution per gallon of drinking water.

-Tramisol for hogs (a 500 cc plastic bottle).
-Tramisol will kill most all of the internal parasites.
+Levasole for hogs (a 500 ml plastic bottle).
+Levasole will kill most all of the internal parasites.

-Fill the plastic bottle of Tramisol with water and shake up thoroughly.
+Fill the plastic bottle of Levasole with water and shake up thoroughly.

 Mix 1 teaspoon of this solution per gallon of drinking water.